8 Nutrient Deficiencies Linked to Mood Imbalances

 Repair Your Gut

-Although eating a diet of real, whole foods is critical for overcoming any health challenge, it is often not enough if you are dealing with a leaky gut since the absorption of nutrients is the true key to your recovery.
+Although eating a diet of real, whole foods is critical for overcoming any health challenge, it may not be enough if you are dealing with a leaky gut since the absorption of nutrients is the true key to your recovery.
 As I always say, “You aren’t what you eat, you are what you digest and absorb!”

 Repairing your gut will improve your ability to reduce inflammation and absorb nutrients properly.
-When your body can finally absorb all the nutrients from the good food you are putting in, your mood will improve as well.
+When your body can finally absorb all the nutrients from the good food you eat, your mood will improve as well.

 To repair your gut, I recommend using the 4R approach: